neostrada/neostrada-whmcs/README.md

+## This repository is abandoned

+This repository is abandoned because of the release of a new version of our WHMCS module (https://github.com/neostrada/whmcs).

 # Neostrada WHMCS module

 Easily connect WHMCS to the Neostrada API using the Neostrada WHMCS plugin and your [API credentials](https://www.neostrada.nl/mijn-account/api.html) to automatically register and manage domains.